-The ideational approach for the study of populism does not take into account other ideologies which can be combined with populism and/or include it, such as socialism, nationalism etc (Hawkins & Rovira Kaltwasser, 2017).
+The ideational approach for the study of populism doesn't take into account other ideologies which can be combined with populism and/or include it, such as socialism, nationalism etc. (Hawkins & Rovira Kaltwasser, 2017).
 This is the reason why populism has been characterized as a "thin-centered ideology" (Mudde, 2004).
-Moreover, scholars using the ideational approach have not sufficiently examined the role of party organization and leadership in the rise of populist actors, as well as the reaction of mainstream political parties to the rise of the last (Hawkins & Rovira Kaltwasser, 2017).
-However, the ideational approach is useful for the study of populism, as it is frequently employed by scholars and constitutes a minimum basic definition of a complex phenomenon, which for the first time provides scholars of populism with a common conceptual basis for conducting comparative research, quantitative and qualitative analyses, etc. Therefore, this will be the approach followed in the present chapter for the detection of populism on the internet.
+Also, scholars using the ideational approach have not sufficiently examined the role of party organization and leadership in the rise of populist actors, as well as the reaction of mainstream political parties to the rise of the last (Hawkins & Rovira Kaltwasser, 2017).
+However, the ideational approach is, as we said before, the dominant paradigm so far, for the study of populism, as it is frequently employed by scholars and constitutes a minimum basic definition of a complex phenomenon, which for the first time provides scholars of populism with a qualitative analyses etc. Therefore, this will be the approach followed in the present paper for the detection of populism on the internet.